Celebrating New Year’s Eve in Scheveningen: your guide to sizzling hot celebrations and cold-as-ice events in our favorite beachtown.

 Public fireworks shows are actually not that common in the Netherlands at New Year’s Eve.
 For the Dutchies it’s more of a thing to light it up themselves.
 This tradition is more and more criticized each year since it can create dangerous situations in which people are ending up getting hurt.
 Luckily Scheveningen organizes a public fireworks show for the people: there will be a wide variety of performing artists, DJ’s and some specialists flown in from to bring you an awesome fireworks show!

-However, it doesn’t look like this year it’s right on the 31st of December but on the 17th of December.
-We’re sure that there must something organized on the 31st though, so we’ll update this page immediately when we get word.
+However, it doesn’t look like this year there’s something official on the 31st of December.
+We’re sure that there must something organized on the 31st though, and otherwise there’s always the fireworksshow at the Hofvijver in The Hague.

 “Bonfires, fireworks, probably some glasses of champagne 😉 – Can we cool and come down on New Year’s day?”